-- For a description of the personal data we have you, the reasons it is being processed, and whether it will be given to any other organisations or people
+- For a description of the personal data we have about you, the reasons it is being processed, and whether it will be given to any other organisations or people.

 - For a copy of the information comprising the data; and given details of the source of the data (where this is available).

 Please note: We would normally provide direct information to you electronically by email.